 What causes warts and are they contagious?

 Warts are caused by a virus.
-The virus likes to be in moist environments such as pools, spas, locker rooms, public showers.
-Wearing flip flops in these areas is always a good idea.
-Yes, warts can be contagious, if you have one on your feet, it would be unwise to pick at it and it can spread to someone else if that person has the potential towards getting that virus in the same way certain people have the potential for catching a certain cold.
+The virus lives in moist environments such as pools, spas, locker rooms and public showers.
+It’s always a good idea to wear flip-flops in these areas.
+Yes, warts can be contagious.
+It would be unwise to pick at it as it can spread to someone else.
+If that person has the potential towards getting that virus, in the same way certain people have the potential for catching a certain cold.